 Aside from that, the emotional support that can be provided in a marriage gives each spouse the sense of being “heard.”

 Being in a solid relationship, especially for men, allows them to break free from gender stereotypes and roles.
-With clichés like ‘Men don’t cry’ and ‘Men don’t talk about feelings,’ having a partner provides a safe environment to be able to articulate emotions, feelings, and needs that are frequently neglected or buried.
+Men often bury or neglect their emotions, feelings, and needs due to clichés like ‘Men don’t cry’ and ‘Men don’t talk about feelings.’
+Having a partner, however, creates a safe environment where they can actively express these emotions and needs.

 Popular opinion today